TekCreek/DataStructuresWithC/README.md

 This is still draft ongoing.
+(Test)